risvanthkm/spider_devops_task1/DevOPS_Task1/DOCS.md

 Also redirection from HTTP to HTTPS is also implemeted using the HTTP status code 301

-To verify this visit `http://localhost` ( when containers are running )
+To verify this visit `http://localhost`

 ---